oracle/oci-compute-jenkins-plugin/README.md

 - **ID** - An internal unique ID by which these credentials are identified from jobs and other configuration.
 - **Description** - An optional description to help tell similar credentials apart.

-Separately you can select the **Calling Services from an Instance** option.
+Separately you can select the **Instance Principals** option.
 Using this option you can authorize an instance to make API calls in OCI services.
 After you set up the required resources and policies in OCI, an application running on an instance can call OCI public services, removing the need to configure user credentials or a configuration file.
 If using this functionality, then the Jenkins Master is configured to authorize an instance to make API calls in OCI services.
 By checking this Option, only the Tenant Id and Region Fields are required.
 See [Calling Services from an Instance](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm) for additional information.